Table of Contents_

 What We Didn’t

 The system that we tested from Protect America came with three door/window sensors, one smoke detector, one 720p 30fps wireless night vision-ready camera, a motion detector, wireless key fob, and touch panel.
 One piece of the puzzle that’s common on most home security systems of this type, yet was conspicuously absent from our configuration options, was any kind of glass break sensors.
 These are usually small sensors equipped with microphones that listen for the specific frequency of glass breaking, and will set off the alarm if it’s heard in the vicinity.
 With the window sensors included in the Protect America package, they’ll only sense movement if the window is actually opened.
 If the glass is broken the two sensors will never move apart, meaning the system won’t go off unless another motion detector or the webcam in your home catches the burglars while the intrusion is already well under way!
+To install a specialized camera to record at night, read the Piper nv home security system review.

 Now, we’ve taken a look at a lot of different home security systems here at Gadget Review over the past few years, and although there are a few standout options like the Scout Alarm system that at least try to maintain some kind of “cool” aesthetic, there’s not a whole lot about the Protect America kit that stands out from a pure design standpoint.
 Everything is relatively standard for what we’ve seen already, including the flat-white door sensors alongside the flat-white webcam.
 You won’t be showing off the Protect America system to your friends anytime soon, and if there’s one area we’d wished the system could have taken a progressive step forward, it would be in the implementation of the touch pad.
+To get a security system that has a flexible motion sensor that can secure hard to reach spots, check out the Scout alarm home security review.

 The included webcam streams at up to 720p (recording capabilities sold separately)